 Jennifer Atkinson is the author of five books of poetry.
 The most recent one, The Thinking Eye, was published by Free Verse Editions in 2016.
 Individual poems have appeared in journals including Field, Image, Witness, Poecology, Tupelo Quarterly, The Missouri Review, and Cincinnati Review.
 She teaches in the MFA and BFA programs at George Mason University in Virginia.

-Heather Green is the author of No Other Rome (Akron Poetry Series, Akron UP).
+Heather Green is the author of No Other Rome (Akron Poetry Series).
 Her poems have appeared in Bennington Review, Denver Quarterly, the New Yorker, and elsewhere.
 She is the translator of Tristan Tzara’s Noontimes Won (Octopus Books) and Guide to the Heart Rail (Goodmorning Menagerie).
-Her translations of Tzara’s work have appeared in Asymptote, Open Letters Monthly, Poetry International, and several anthologies.
-She teaches in the School of Art at George Mason University.
+Her translations of Tzara’s work have appeared in Asymptote, Ploughshares, Poetry International, and several anthologies.
+She is an Assistant Professor in the School of Art at George Mason University and is a faculty member of the Cedar Crest Pan-European MFA in Creative Writing.
 More at https://www.heather-green.com/.

 Yona Harvey is the author of Hemming the Water, winner of the Kate Tufts Discovery Award in poetry and the Lucille Clifton Legacy Award in poetry from St. Mary’s College of Maryland.
 She contributed to Marvel’s World of Wakanda, a companion series to the bestselling Black Panther comic, and co-wrote Marvel’s Black Panther and The Crew.